 Do women really love cars now?
-Hmm.
 Well, is it really that hard to believe?

-Yet, this stereotype is drastically changing with more women showing interest in cars.
-Indeed there are some women who know cars and love cars as much as men do.
+Yet, this stereotype is drastically changing, with more women showing interest in cars.
+Indeed some women know cars and love cars as much as men do.
 If not even more.
 Yes, car gals would go way quite far for their cars.
-But that’s not really news, is it?
+But that’s not really news.

 Indeed, women have been actively involved in the automotive industry since its very beginning.

 Bertha Benz, for example, is one of the most often mentioned female figures in the history of cars.
 Her husband, Karl Benz, developed Benz Patent-Motorwagen – one of the first vehicles with internal combustion engines.
 And one day, Mrs.Benz decided to make use of the prototype.
-She decided to use the vehicle to take her children to their grandmother’s, a few tens of kilometers away.
+She decided to drive her children to their grandmother’s, a few tens of kilometers away.

 This was the first time someone used a car for personal reasons – for sociability.
 Some might say the act was rather silly than logical.
 Yet, if it wasn’t for her female decisiveness and initiative, the car might still be sitting in that garage motionless.

-And while at first, women’s knowledge of cars stayed in the shadow of their husbands, in the late 1970s women were free to take on the wheel.
-Female ownership of vehicles became common and more women began driving themselves without relying on a male partner.
+And while at first, women’s knowledge of cars stayed in the shadow of their husbands, in the late 1970s, women were free to take on the wheel.
+Female ownership of vehicles became common, and more women began driving without relying on a male partner.
 So it’s not like women’s interest in cars is some new trend from the past decade.

 They say you can be good at everything as long as you do it with love.
 This is probably why women have been claimed the gender that’s better at driving.

-According to a new study in the UK, the best driver would be a middle-aged woman who has two kids and works in software engineering.
+According to a new UK study, the best driver would be a middle-aged woman who has two kids and works in software engineering.